francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 traefik          LoadBalancer   10.43.91.219   165.232.155.5   80:30753/TCP,443:31662/TCP   6h7m
 ```

-#### 0.1.2 K3s Uses Traefik as its Default Ingress Controller.
+**0.1.2 K3s Uses Traefik as its Default Ingress Controller.**

 Any software which implements the Kubernetes Ingress Controller specification
 will be compatible with all standard Kubernetes Ingress configurations.
 Though some ingress class providers offer functionality beyond the official spec,
 we will avoid using any of those options in this guide.

-K3s uses Traefik as its default ingress, but other setups may use Nginx or other popular options.
+K3s uses Traefik Proxy as its default ingress, but other setups may use NGINX or other popular proxy options.
-Adjust references in the Kubernetes manifests accordingly, replacing `traefik` with `nginx` or otherwise.
+Adjust references in the Kubernetes manifests as needed, replacing `traefik` with `nginx` or otherwise.

-Ingress controllers can be listed with `kubectl` and inspected to check which is annotated as the default.
+Ingress controllers can be listed with `kubectl get ingressclass` and further inspected with `kubectl describe`.
+Annotations in the `describe` output will indicate if an ingress controller is the default for the cluster.

 ```shell
 % kubectl --namespace kube-system get ingressclass